Support Your

 BMW X5

 Equipped with the same advanced medical kit and equipment as our helicopters.
-It has been operational since June 2018, and covers Birmingham and the Black Country, operating daily between 7am and 7pm.
+It has been operational since June 2018.
 The car is manned by a specialist critical care paramedic.

 BMW X5